Kolman-Freecss/DevOps-Jenkins-Shellscripting/README.md

 1. Execute `docker-compsoe.yml` from `.docker/local` folder.
 2. Go to `localhost:8080` and follow the instructions to configure Jenkins.
 (Create an initialAdminPassword)
+3. Install Git plugin for Jenkins.
+(This is necessary to trigger pipelines with SCM option enabled)

 ## Dependencies